biol726313/mku8778/Presentation_readme2.md

 trim_galore --paired --fastqc --gzip --cores 4 --length 100 /scratch/biol726313/BIOL7263_Genomics/camphylobacter/SRR26353491_1.fastq.gz /scratch/biol726313/BIOL7263_Genomics/camphylobacter/SRR26353491_2.fastq.gz --basename trimmed_reads -o /scratch/biol726313/BIOL7263_Genomics/camphylobacter/
 ```

-6. Quality of oxford nanopore reads was done by using tool nanoplot.
-Below are the .sbatch and .sh batch file.
-For using this tool a seperate environment was created and run on seperate environment.
+6. Quality check of oxford nanopore reads was done by using tool nanoplot.
+Below are the .sbatch and .sh file.
+For using this tool a separate environment was created and run on separate environment.

 ```bach
 #!/bin/bash